As a Catholic community, prayer and sacraments are the center of our faith life.

 First Communion for Children

 Children who are second grade and older, and who have been baptized, are eligible for First Eucharist preparation.
-Class begins with the Faith Formation program in October, and meets on Sunday from 9:15-10:20 a.m..
-In a combined group, first and second graders learn together until Palm Sunday, which is the end of the general Faith Formation program.
-Second graders preparing for First Eucharist then continue their preparation until their First Eucharist celebration in late spring at the Sunday, 10:30 a.m. liturgy.
+Class begins with the Faith Formation program in September, and meets on Sunday from 9:15-10:20 a.m.
+Second graders learn together until all year.
+Preparation for the Sacraments will include this group and older students for 6 weeks in the fall for Reconciliation and 6 weeks in the spring for First Eucharist 10:30 a.m. liturgy.
+The yearly Faith Formation Schedule can be found on our Downloadable Forms page.

 Face-to-face as well as anonymous (behind the screen) confessions are held on Saturdays, starting at 4:00 p.m.
-Communal penance services are celebrated prior to Easter Triduum, Christmas and one or two other times during the year.
+Communal penance services are celebrated prior to Easter Triduum (Lent) and Christmas (Advent)

-Adults who wish to receive Confirmation join the Wednesday Inquiry Group at 6:15 p.m. in the rectory parlor for their preparation.
+Adults who wish to receive Confirmation join the RCIA Inquiry Group.
 This group includes those who are curious to learn more about the possibility of becoming Catholic, as well as those who were baptized at another time in their lives and may like to receive First Communion and Confirmation.
 The usual time to receive this sacrament at St. Augustine is at the Vigil of Easter, although Confirmation may be administered at other times of the year at Diocesan Confirmation celebrations.
-Questions about the Inquiry Group or RCIA can be directed to Karen Glen, Ministry Coordinator.
+Questions about the Inquiry Group or RCIA can be directed to Rebecca Mesa, Ministry Coordinator, at the Parish Office (510) 653-8631 or by email

 By diocesan regulation, arrangements for weddings must be made at least six months in advance of the date of the marriage.
 This amount of time is required to reserve the church, plan the ceremony, and participate in an approved Evenings for the Engaged program.
 If either or both of the candidates will not have reached their 20th birthday by the date of the marriage, diocesan policy requires an interview with the pastor and approval from the bishop’s office.